 Which Hair Types Are Ideal For Air-Drying?

 Contrary to popular belief, air-drying does not suit every hair type.
-Certain hair textures have an undue advantage, including:
+Certain hair textures and hair thickness have an undue advantage, including:

 - Fine Hair